whopper/DARS-parser/blog-test.md

 Great documentation is vitally important to the quality and usability of any software, and Puppet modules are certainly no exception.
 While this may be a no-brainer, the real challenge lies in maintaining docs that don’t lag behind the latest release of a project.
 We created Puppet Strings to help module authors deal with this challenge by rendering user friendly documentation from Puppet source code.
-We have just released a major revision of Puppet Strings with new features and fixes for many issues reported by early users.
+We’ve just released a major revision of Puppet Strings with new features and fixes for many issues reported by early users.

 Even if you don’t consider yourself a Puppet module developer, read on.
 Higher quality documentation through Puppet Strings is valuable to everyone in the worldwide Puppet community.
 An easy way to contribute back to the modules you use everyday is to add Strings content to them.